aws-samples/amazon-connect-experience-builder/README.md

 Deployment of the solution is performed through AWS Cloudformation.
 To deploy the solution, follow these steps:

-1. Download the deployment [archive](/deployment/deployment.zip) to your computer and decompress it.
+1. Download the deployment (deployment.zip) to your computer and decompress it.
 2. Upload the files contained within the archive to a S3 bucket of your choice
 3. In the AWS Console, navigate to Cloudformation and create a new stack
 4. Create the new stack using the *cloudformation.yaml* file provided